Great Things to Do in Chiang Mai on a Weekend

-Chiang Mai has always been a popular destination for long holidays, but if you only have a long weekend, you can actually see quite a lot and enjoy a lot too.
+Chiang Mai is great for long holidays, but if you only have three days, you can actually see quite a lot and enjoy a lot too.
 The city centre and surroundings have enough to offer in terms of temples, restaurants, markets, spas, coffee shops and hotels to allow you to explore without having to rent a car or a motorbike.
 The old city fits mostly within the famous square brick walls surrounded by moats filled with water, but there is also a lot to explore between the east wall (Tha Pae Gate) and the river.

 Tha Pae Sunday Walking Street

 The Ta Phae Sunday Walking Street Market is similar to the Sunday walking street market in Phuket, only a lot bigger: about 1 kilometre long and spreading to adjacents streets.
 On each side, you will find a vast array of clothing, accessories, home decoration, toys, handicrafts off all kinds.
 Just as you can expect in Thailand, food is available everywhere, local snacks to take away or dishes to eat at one of the tables.
 Street performances are usually an opportunity for poor people to make a bit of money.

 Street foot massage is available everywhere for a small price (150 baht).
 If you are not familiar with it, it looks a bit strange at first, but it is a great way to relax after walking up and down the street after shopping.
 The most surprising moment during the walking street market happens at 6 pm sharp.
 After a short announcement in Thai, the national anthem is played through the loudspeakers, and absolutely everyone freezes.
 If you haven’t witnessed this before, it’s quite a surprise, and of course, you too should stop and wait.
 It only lasts for one minute.

 Address: Rachadamnoen Rd, Tambon Si Phum, Chiang Mai 50200